srinivassaitangudu/helpers1/docs/coding/all.coding_style.how_to_guide.md

       # pylint: enable=line-too-long
     ```

-#### Don't mix real changes with linter changes
+#### Don't mix real changes with Linter changes

-- We don't commit changes that modify the code together with linter
+- We don't commit changes that modify the code together with Linter
-  reformatting, unless the linting is applied to the changes we just made
+  reformatting, unless linting is applied to the changes we just made
-  - The reason for not mixing real and linter changes is that for a PR or to
+  - The reason for not mixing real and Linter changes is that for a PR or to
     just read the code it is difficult to understand what really changed vs what
     was just a cosmetic modification
-- If you are worried the linter might change your code in a way you don't like,
+- If you are worried Linter might change your code in a way you don't like,
   e.g.,
   - Screwing up some formatting you care about for some reason, or
   - Suggesting changes that you are worried might introduce bugs you can commit
     your code and then do a "lint commit" with a message "CMTaskXYZ: Lint"
   - In this way you have a backup state that you can rollback to, if you want
-- If you run the linter and see that the linter is reformatting / modifying
+- If you run Linter and see that it is reformatting / modifying pieces of code
-  pieces of code you din't change, it means that our team mate forgot to lint
+  you didn't change, it means that our teammate forgot to lint their code
-  their code
   - `git blame` can figure out the culprit
   - You can send him / her a ping to remind her to lint, so you don't have to
     clean after him / her
   - In this case, the suggested approach is:
     - Commit your change to a branch / stash
-    - Run the linter by itself on the files that need to be cleaned, without any
+    - Run Linter by itself on the files that need to be cleaned, without any
       change
     - Run the unit tests to make sure nothing is breaking
     - You can fix lints or just do formatting: it's up to you